fpt and WinFPT Reference Manual - Command-line Commands

 System Tests - Run-time Trace - Comparing Runs on Different Hosts, Eliminating Numerical Drift

+The command INSERT RUN-TIME TRACE is used to validate performance.
 Statements are added to the code to trace program execution and to capture every scalar numeric value (LOGICAL, INTEGER, REAL or COMPLEX) to a trace file as it is computed.
-This may be used to investigate error conditions, and to validate the performance of the code under different compilers.
+This may be used to investigate error conditions, and to check the performance of the code under different compilers.
+The exact numerical results of a program will usually change when the compiler changes.
+Even when the compilers use the same number format small differences in the order of computation or expressions will cumulate to change the results.
+This is numerical drift, and does not indicate that there is a problem in the migration.
 The trace file may be used to eliminate numerical drift, and therefore to expose coding errors and compiler bugs (see "The Removal of Numerical Drift from Scientific Models", Collins J, Farrimond B, Flower D, Anderson M and Gill D. 2013, arXiv:1304.3260 [cs.SE]).

-Fortran statements which contain two or more function evaluations may be ambiguous.
+A detail in handling run-time trace is that the order of evaluation in Fortran statements which contain two or more function calls may be ambiguous.
 The order of evaluation of the functions is not defined by the Fortran standard, and different compilers make different choices of order.
-This may lead to inconsistent results, and causes spurious error reports from the run-time trace facility.
-This command modifies the code so that the order of evaluation is uniquely defined.
+The command RESOLVE AMBIGUOUS FLOW is used to modify the code so that the order of evaluation is uniquely defined.

 Coverage Analysis - Verifying the Completeness of the Tests

-Test coverage shows the proportion of a code which is actually exercised by a program test suite.
+The command INSERT COVERAGE instruments a code to check test coverage.
+This shows the proportion of a code which is actually exercised by a program test suite.
+Two additional commands are used to control the check.

-Optionally, this command is written in the code to mark exception handlers.
-It is assumbed that code sections reached from, for example, ERR= handlers in I/O statements are exception handlers.
+The command EXCEPTION may optionally be written in the code to mark exception handlers.
+It is assumed that code sections reached from, for example, ERR= handlers in I/O statements are exception handlers.
 Coverage is reported separately for the main code path and for exception handlers because it is often very difficult to include the exception handlers in test suite runs.